Liquorice (confectionery)

 Liquorice (British English) or licorice (American English; /ˈlɪkərɪʃ, -ɪs/ LIK-ər-ish-,_--iss) is a confection usually flavoured and coloured black with the extract of the roots of the liquorice plant Glycyrrhiza glabra.

 A variety of liquorice sweets are produced around the world.
 In North America, black liquorice is distinguished from similar confectionery varieties that do not contain liquorice extract but are manufactured in the form of similarly shaped chewy ropes or tubes and often called red liquorice.
 Black liquorice, together with anise extract, is also a common flavour in other forms of confectionery such as jellybeans.
 Various liquorice sweets are sold in the United Kingdom, such as liquorice allsorts.
 Dutch, German and Nordic liquorice typically contains ammonium chloride instead of sodium chloride, prominently so in salty liquorice, which carries a salty rather than sweet flavour.

 The essential ingredients of black liquorice confectionery are liquorice extract, sugar, and a binder.
-The base is typically starch/flour, gum arabic, gelatin or a combination thereof.
+The base is typically starch or flour, gum arabic, gelatine or a combination thereof.
 Additional ingredients are extra flavouring, beeswax for a shiny surface, ammonium chloride and molasses.
 Ammonium chloride is mainly used in salty liquorice candy, with concentrations up to about 8%.
 However, even regular liquorice candy can contain up to 2% ammonium chloride, the taste of which is less prominent because of the higher sugar concentration.
 Some liquorice candy is flavoured with anise oil instead of or in combination with liquorice root extract, because anise has a very similar flavour.